bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Getting Started/GS_Tone and Setting.md

 - Expanse: A few bold pioneers have delved the far-flung reaches of the Forge.
 Isolated settlements have been built among these distant domains, but they are usually lost and disconnected from the settled regions.
 - Void: Beyond the Forge, there are only a few isolated stars and vast gulfs of nothing.
 Travel beyond the periphery of the Forge is difficult or impossible.

-> [!note]
-> You’ll learn more about the setting and decide the nature of your version of the Forge using the guided exercise in [[Starting Your Campaign]]
+> You’ll learn more about the setting and decide the nature of your version of the Forge using the guided exercise in [[_Campaign Index|Campaign Creation]]

 ## Next Topic: [[GS_Mechanics and Fiction|Mechanics and the Fiction]]